 SD card reader and PC

-To install RetroPie as an operating system a PC connected to the internet and an SD cards reader will be required.
-A PC is also required to format a USB Flash drive.
+To install RetroPie as an operating system a PC connected to the internet and an SD card reader will be required.
+A PC is also required to format a USB flash drive.

 Internet connection